Quantum networks theory: Introduction

+These of course, are presented in addition to restrictions which more explicitly reference graph geometry, and so pull us away from simple concrete representations in terms of tensor products and direct sums, for instance the restriction $\zeta_x^{2}$ which takes the non-oriented radius $2$ neighbourhood around $x$ The point here, is that we can reason about any of these ways of carving out subsystems, simply because in each case those ways are representable as restrictions.
+Thus, generalised tensor products may constitute a powerful analytical tool in quantum information, with many potential applications e.g. defining generalised, robust forms of entanglement. }

-The notion of a restriction $\chi$ on a network is used to define the notions of locality and causality, which in the presence of unitarity will turn out to interact in a physically intuitive way.
+{\em Relationship between the two strands.} It is the notion of a restriction $\chi$ on a network which is then used to define the notions of locality and causality, which in the presence of unitarity will turn out to interact in a physically intuitive way.
+We saw above (Fig. \ref{fig:edgesacrosstensor}) that superpositions of geometries can lead to superpositions of populations left and right of the tensor product $\tensorchi$.
+Yet, and even in these situations, the connective $\tensorchi$ is sufficiently well-behaved to serve as the stepping stone for a robust notions of locality and causality.
 An operator is considered to be local on a restricted part $\chi$ of a network if it alters only that which is within $\chi$, ignoring the remainder.
 Here we define $\chi$-locality of operators as the satisfaction of $\bra{H}A\ket{G}=\bra{H_\chi}A\ket{G_\chi}\braket{H_{\overline{\chi}}|G_{\overline{\chi}}}$ and then prove the equivalence of this definition with both gate-locality in the operational picture, and dual locality in the Heisenberg picture.
 An operator considered to be causal between two restrictions $\chi,\zeta$, may on the other hand alter the entire network, but its effects on region $\zeta$ must be fully determined by causes in region $\chi$.
 Here we define $\chi\zeta$-causality as the satisfaction of $(U\rho U^\dagger)_{|\zeta}=(U\rho_{|\chi} U^\dagger)_{|\zeta}$ and prove equivalence of this definition with dual causality in the algebraic, Heisenberg picture.
 Whilst all the usual interrelations between these notions carry through, the path to them is full ambushes: consistency checking requires great care, and the usual notion of subrestriction requires an extra condition (`comprehension') before it behaves as expected---which fortunately vanishes in the name-preserving superselected space.